 Adding an extension tube to your lens will increase its magnification.
-Enter your lens details and extension tube details into the magnification calculator below to find out the new magnification:
+To find out the new magnification enter your lens and extension tube details into the magnification calculator:

-So wrapping it all up, if we have a 100mm lens with a magnification of 1, and we add a 50mm extension tube, we end up with a magnification of 1 + (50/100) = 1.5
+So wrapping it all up - if we have a 100 mm lens with a magnification of 1, and we add a 50mm extension tube, we end up with a final magnification of 1 + (50/100) = 1.5

 Lens magnification refers size of the subject relative to the size of the image formed on the sensor.
 Usually, a scene that is larger than the sensor is being reduced in size by the lens, so that the image of the scene can fit onto the much smaller sensor.
 A lens that reduces the image by a factor of 4 would be reported as having a magnification of 0.25x or 1:4 (the image on the sensor is 1/4 or 0.25x the size of the subject).

 The magnification of a lens is greatest when you are focussing on something close to the lens - hence, the magnification of a lens is usually reported for its minimum focussing distance.

 Macro photography is where we use a magnification of at least 1x (or 1:1).
 At 1x magnification, the image formed on the sensor is the same size as the subject.
 True macro lenses, by definition, require a magnification of at least 1x.
 Adding an extension tube allows you to increase this above 1.
 In such cases you are actually enlarging the image on the sensor to greater than life size.